Tests and procedures used to diagnose carcinoid tumors include:

 A scope or camera that sees inside your body.
 Your doctor may use a long, thin tube equipped with a lens or camera to examine areas inside your body.

 An endoscopy, which involves passing a scope down your throat, may help your doctor see inside your gastrointestinal tract.
-Bronchoscopy, using a scope passed down your throat and into your lungs, can help find lung carcinoid tumors.
+A bronchoscopy, using a scope passed down your throat and into your lungs, can help find lung carcinoid tumors.
 Passing a scope through your rectum (colonoscopy) can help diagnose rectal carcinoid tumors.

 To see inside your small intestine, your doctor may recommend a test using a pill-sized camera that you swallow (capsule endoscopy).